Robust Approximation of the Stochastic Koopman Operator: Convergence of DMD for Random Systems

 To show the numerical eigenfunctions converge to samplings of our eigenfunctions, let $w_{j,n}$ and $w_j$ be the left eigenvectors of $C_n$ and $\mathbf{K}$, respectively.
 Consider the functions $\phi_{j,n}=w_{j,n}^T\mathbf{f}$ and $\phi_j=w_j^T\mathbf{f}$.
 We know $\phi_j$ is a Koopman eigenfunction, since

 If $\mathbf{K}$ has distinct eigenvalues, the vectors $w_{j,n}$ each converge to $w_j$, so $\phi_{j,n}\to\phi_j$.
-The numerical eigenfunctions, $\hat{\phi}_{j,n}$ are the values of the function $\phi_{j,n}$ sampled along the trajectory $x_0,...,x_{n-1}$. \end{proof}
+The numerical eigenfunctions, $\hat{\phi}_{j,n},$ are the values of the function $\phi_{j,n}$ sampled along the trajectory $x_0,...,x_{n-1}$. \end{proof}

-The convergence of Proposition \ref{pr:conv1} is based on the inner product of functions in $L^2(\mu)$.
+The convergence of Proposition \ref{pr:conv1} is based on the convergence of time averages to inner products of functions in $L^2(\mu)$.
+In particular, the $i,j^{th}$ entry of $G_{0,n}$ and $G_{1,n}$ converge to $\langle f_i,f_j\rangle$ and $\langle \K f_i,f_j\rangle$, respectively, where $\langle\cdot,\cdot\rangle$ is the $L^2(\mu)$ inner product.
 As such, we cannot glean any information about dynamics outside the support of $\mu$.
 There could be an eigenvalue/eigenfunction pair, $(\lambda,\phi)$, such that $\phi$ is zero on the support of $\mu$.
 Such a pair cannot be captured by Algorithm 1, since $\phi=0$ almost everywhere with respect to $\mu$.
 In particular, if $\mu$ is a singular measure concentrated on some attractor, the eigenvalues governing the dissipation to the attractor cannot be found using ergodic sampling.
-For random systems, the invariant measure is often absolutely continuous, so the dissipation can be captured, but may take a large amount of data depending on the distribution $\mu$.